Bahadur Shah Zafar grave dispute

-The location of the grave of Bahadur Shah Zafar (or Mirza Abu Zafar Sirajuddin Muhammad Bahadur Shah Zafar), the last Mughal emperor, at Rangoon in Burma (now Yangon, Myanmar) is in dispute.
+The location of the grave of Bahadur Shah Zafar, the last Mughal emperor at Yangon, Myanmar is in dispute.
 He was buried at the back of his enclosure, but by 1903 the location of his grave was forgotten.
 After some protests, the British were forced to construct a stone slab to mark the site of his grave.
 The location of his burial was once again found in 1991, when excavators found the skeleton of the last Mughal emperor there.
 A mausoleum was constructed and inaugurated in 1994.

 Death

 When Zafar reached the age of 87 in 1862, he was "weak and feeble."
 In late October 1862, his health condition deteriorated suddenly.
 The British Commissioner, H.N.
 Davies, wrote that his future was "very uncertain."
 He was "spoon-fed on broth," but even found that difficult by the beginning of November.
 On November 6, Davies recorded that Zafar "is evidently sinking from pure desuetude and paralysis in the region of his throat."
 To prepare for the king's death, Davies ordered a collection of lime and bricks to be built, and a spot was selected at the "back of Zafar's enclosure" for his burial.
-Zafar eventually died on November 7, 1862 at 5 a.m.
+Zafar eventually died on November 7, 1862, at 5 a.m.
 He was buried at 4 p.m. on the same day "at the rear of the Main Guard in a brick grave covered over with turf level with the ground," according to Davies.
 The ceremony was attended by his two children and their servant but not Zafar's wife, Zinat Mahal.